riffcc/lis/docs/rhc/timing-discipline.md

 }
 ```

 This is a sanity check, not a correctness requirement!
+HLC maintains correct ordering even if physical clocks differ significantly.

 ### In Lease Proofs